mobify/workshop--adaptivejs-site-1x/README.md

 ##Continue to Step 3

-Once you set up the miew, add some styling to it.
+Once you set up the category view, add some styling to it.
 Run the following command to move on:

 ```
 git reset --hard HEAD && git clean -df && git checkout step-3-style-category-page